< Go to Stroller & Car Seat Combos

 The Bee is the third most expensive stroller in this review.
 With a price tag of $720 for the frame and toddler seat combination, it might be a hard price to justify for many parents.
 It is, however, cheaper than the Bugaboo Cameleon that has a list price of $1150.
 So if finding a fancy high-end stroller is a must, some parents might feel it is a good value for what it offers in the way of easy car seat attachment.
 Alternatively, the UPPAbaby Cruz had a list price of $500 and earned Editors' Choice award in this category and for standard strollers.
 UPPAbaby makes a good looking quality product that is almost as easy to use with a car seat and is lighter and smaller when folded.

 The Bee is a kind of a cool looking product that looks sleek and is sure to turn a few heads.
 It offers all-wheel suspension, foam filled rubber tires, and one of the easiest folds in the group.
 The Bee is compatible with several car seats, and the metal loop attachment is easy to connect to the frame and even easier to connect a carrier too.
 Combining this frame with the Chicco Keyfit 30 creates the easiest to use product combination in our review, making the Bee a top pick for car seat attachment on a stroller that will likely appeal to the style conscious urban family.
-The Bee earned the highest score in this review and impressed us with its ability to work well with an infant car seat carrier.

 Other Versions and Accessories